Cummings

 and fell asleep. |

-the city.
-The haze is like a quiet, timid cat padding to and fro, rubbing
+Smoky haze spreads across the city.
+The haze is like a quiet, timid cat

-its head on objects, licking its tongue, and curling up to sleep after
+padding to and fro, rubbing its head on objects, licking its tongue, and

-allowing soot to fall upon it.
-The speaker resembles the cat as he looks
+curling up to sleep after allowing soot to fall upon it.
+The speaker resembles

-into windows or into "the room," trying to decide whether to enter and
+the cat as he looks into windows or into "the room," trying to decide whether

-security of his own soft arms–alone, separate.
+safety and security of his own soft arms—alone,

-He consigns himself to corners, as a timid person might at a dance; stands
+unable to act decisively.
+He consigns himself to corners, as a timid person

-idly by doing nothing, as does a stagnant pool; and becomes the brunt of
+might at a dance; stands idly by doing nothing, as does a stagnant pool;

-there will be time
+And indeed there will be

 For the yellow smoke that